cp2k/dbcsr/README.md

 Support for `cmake` is still considered experimental and may not cover all functionalities yet.
 If you are using `cmake` to build DBCSR, please make sure you can reproduce any errors using the plain `Makefile` before reporting them.

+## C Interface

+You can compile with

+make CINT=1

+to generate the C interface.
+Make sure your Fortran compile allows new F2008ts standard by updating the flag in the Makefile.inc.